Becoming a Franchisee

 What training will I get?

-You will undertake the Banjo’s initial training program at which you will learn about all aspects of the business.
-The next steps towards successfully running the business is putting all that you have learned in training into practice.
+You will undertake the Banjo’s franchisee training program at which you will learn about all aspects of the business.
+The next step towards successfully running the business is putting all that you have learned in training into practice.
 Banjo’s will provide trainers and mentors who have proven experience in the areas they are training in.
 You will learn about production, rostering, IT, human resources, training, financial management, occupational health and safety, marketing and administration.